kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 admin namespace label.

 ### Kube-controller-manager Changes

-// TODO: what part of claim.Status.Allocation should be updated? e.g.
-AdminAccess is part of `DeviceRequestAllocationResult` but need to set it for each device?

 In pkg/controller/resourceclaim/controller.go, process requests in `handleClaim` function to prevent creation of `ResourceClaim` when the `ResourceClaimTemplate`